-Consumption or possession of an open container of alcohol or imitation alcohol by someone of legal age in a common area unless the event/area is sanctioned by the College.
-Common areas include: the Ayotte Center, the Spann Commons (except at the Dog Pound), the Athletic Center, the Alfond Academic Center and/or outdoors; and within residences, common hallways, bathrooms, lounges, computer lab, stairwells, or any other common area(s).
+• Consumption or possession of an open container of alcohol or imitation alcohol by someone of legal age in a common area unless the event/area is sanctioned by the College.
+Common areas include: the Ayotte Center, the Spann Commons (except at the Dog Pound), the Athletic Center, the Alfond Academic Center, the Sukeforth Family Sports Center, and/or outdoors; and within residences, common hallways, bathrooms, lounges, computer lab, stairwells, or any other common area(s).